How to set up a limited company as a contractor

 Once your company has been successfully incorporated, you will be sent a Certificate of Incorporation, which you should keep in a safe place.

-These are the typical steps you must take as a new limited company director.
+These are the typical steps for a new limited company director.
 Don’t forget, if you appoint an accountant, they will deal with all of the tax and administrative tasks on your behalf.

-- Authorise your agent – this lets HMRC know that you’ve appointed an accountant to look after your affairs.
+• Authorise your agent – this lets HMRC know you’ve appointed an accountant to look after your affairs.

-- Register for VAT – most contractors register for VAT, even if they don’t meet the £85,000 registration threshold.
+• Register for VAT – most contractor companies are registered for VAT, even if they don’t meet the £90,000 registration threshold.

 Our Partner Accountants